robynkotter/Group-3-Commodities-Forecasting/README.md

 ## Presentation Materials
 The exploration of these models is outlined in our Presentation here: [Presentation Slide Deck](https://github.com/robynkotter/Group-3-Commodities-Forecasting/blob/9a55b567d84d3c55bfe8b350f18e7bc37470070b/MSBA_Project_final.pptx)

-A complete score sheet for the performance of each model can be found here: <hyperlink>
+A complete score sheet for the performance of each model can be found here: [Model Comparisons](https://github.com/robynkotter/Group-3-Commodities-Forecasting/blob/9cc2e2c75de8fd66959072a81f987f6158fbfbe3/Model_comparison.xlsx)

 R code for EDA and ARIMA and GARCH Models (excluding the LSTM model) can be found here: [R Code](https://github.com/robynkotter/Group-3-Commodities-Forecasting/blob/c8f5b037de333a1194c93c0ede72dc54af9a75e2/Commodity_forecasting_group.Rmd)